-The materials and mounting of the superconductor are designed to withstand many cycles between room temperature and 77° K. (The temperature of liquid nitrogen is 77° Kelvin, -196° Celsius or -320° Fahrenheit.)
+The materials and mounting of the superconductor are designed to withstand many cycles between room temperature and 77°K. (The temperature of liquid nitrogen is 77° Kelvin, -196° Celsius or -320° Fahrenheit.)

-The superconducting disk is mounted with a silicone adhesive to minimize mechanical strain during thermal cycling.
+The superconductor is waterproofed to prevent deterioration of the material by water from the air, which will readily condense onto the cold disk.
+Also, the superconducting disk is mounted with a silicone adhesive to minimize mechanical strain during thermal cycling.

 To maximize the life of the superconductor, avoid thermally shocking the materials.
-A good way to cool it is to slowly add liquid nitrogen (LN_2) until rapid boiling stops.
-This also conserves LN_2 .
+A good way to cool it is to slowly add liquid nitrogen $(LN_2)$ until rapid boiling stops.
+This also conserves $LN_2$ .

-A wet superconductor should never be immersed in LN_2 because of the possibility of destructive ice expansion.
+A wet superconductor should never be immersed in $LN_2$ because of the possibility of destructive ice expansion.
 Avoid letting the superconductor become wet from sources such as melting frost.

 When it is time to let the material return to room temperature, warm the entire dish with the disk in a dry gas atmosphere.
-One simple way to do this is to place the superconductor and its dish inside a large zipper-type plastic bag while there is still some LN_2 in the dish.
+One simple way to do this is to place the superconductor and its dish inside a large zipper-type plastic bag while there is still some $LN_2$ in the dish.
 Without handling the cold portions of the bag, close the zipper most of the way, leaving a small opening so that nitrogen vapor can escape.
 When nearly all of the nitrogen has boiled off, the bag will no longer inflate when it is sealed.
 When this happens, gently deflate the bag, then seal it completely.
 Allow the components to warm to room temperature before opening the bag.